bwood/clocktable-flat/README.md

 # Goal #

-Create a clocktable with flattened columns suitable to importing into IST WPS Project Tracking Spreadsheet of this format:
+Create an Emacs Orgmode clocktable with flattened columns suitable to importing into IST WPS Project Tracking Spreadsheet of this format:

 ```
 Date, Project, Hours, Notes